ro-double-b/RPFantasyDR_S9/open-items.md

 OTHER
-[ ] make sure every http request is wrapped around a function to not let go if form is not filled out correctly
+[ ] make sure every http request is wrapped around a function to not let go if form is not filled out correctly [ ] the non-logged in version of the selection page is the only one that is updated.

 ===> BEFORE DEPLOYMENT MUST HAVES